mathias-brandewinder/mathias-brandewinder.github.io/_posts/2022-08-21-first-look-at-the-new-diffsharp.md

 DiffSharp has been around for a while, but has undergone a major overhaul in the recent months.
 I hadn't had time to check it out until now, but a project I am currently working on gave me a great excuse to look into these changes.
-This post will likely extpand into more, and is intended as an exploration, trying to figure out how to use the library.
+This post will likely expand into more, and is intended as an exploration, trying to figure out how to use the library.
 As such, my code samples will likely be flawed, and should not be taken as guidance.
 This is me, getting my hands on a powerful and complex tool and playing with it!